spideymans/group-music/readme.md

 Note that clients can only connect to servers on `localhost`.

-If the connection is established, you'll see a green "Connection Successful" toast message in the bottom of the screen.
+Once the connection is established, you'll see a green "Connection Successful" toast message in the bottom of the screen.

 Repeat this procedure for however many clients you desire to connect to the server.